Hermitage Museum: Volunteer service

-The Hermitage Volunteer Service offers all those interested a unique opportunity to involve themselves in running this world-renowned museum.
-The program not only aids the Hermitage with its external and internal activities but also serves as an informal link between the museum staff and the public, bringing the specific knowledge of the museum's experts to the community.
-Volunteers may also develop projects reflecting their own personal goals and interests: communicate a feeling of responsibility to the youth so as to help them understand the value of tradition and the necessity of its preservation.
+The Hermitage Volunteer Service allows people to volunteer in helping to run the museum.
+The program aids the Hermitage with its external and internal activities and serves as an informal link between the museum staff and the public, bringing the specific knowledge of the museum's experts to the community.
+Volunteers may also develop projects reflecting personal goals and interests.

 Cats

 A population of cats lives on the museum grounds and serves as an attraction.